One tool that can make songs more powerful and radio-friendly is an audio limiter. It’s a mastering tool that does magic.

 Limiters don’t compress or make a sound even and cohesive.
 A limiter just pushes the sound to the maximum loudness.
 But misuse of it can ruin everything.
 If you push the limiter too far it will cause what’s called clipping.

 In a nutshell, limiters push the incoming signal and make them louder.
-With just one knob you can push the incoming sound gain in the desired amount of decibel.
+With just one knob you can push the incoming sound gain to the desired amount of decibels.
 But it has other options for more control.

 But loudness is limited.
 Depending on the mix headroom, you can push the sound to a different volume.
 But at some point, the sound will pass the threshold and will be squashed.

 It will cause digital clipping and you don’t want that.
 The goal is to make the mix as loud as possible.
 But at the same time, as natural and dynamic as it can get.